JiangZehua/LegoTrainingRenderer/README.md

 - Open `render/brick_generator.blend` in blender.
 You can launch blender from the command line with the `/Applications/Blender.app/Contents/MacOS/blender` (or similar).
 - In blender, select scripting mode and open the file `render/render_env.py`, and run the script.
 The first time you run the script, make sure `INSTALL = True` in `render_env.py`.
 This installs modules in `requirements.txt` in blender's built-in version of python (3.10).
 After the first time running this script, you can set this back to False.

 You can edit scripts in external editors and reload them in blender.
-Run the scipt `render/auto_reload.py` to enable this.
+To make this reloading happen automatically, run the script `render/auto_reload.py` from inside blender.

+Currently, the file `render_env.py` renders actions sampled randomly from a simple environment.
+In the `LegoEnv` environment, the agent can place rectangular bricks on a grid.
+Bricks that would overlap with existing bricks, or would end up floating in mid-air, are disallowed.
+(In other words, the agent can place bricks on the ground, or coneected to another brick -- below or above -- via studs.)
+Of not in the environment is the `grid` attribute, which is a 3D grid in which each cell is the size of the smallest possible brick (1x1x1 -- 1 stud on a plate 1 third the height of a standard brick).
+When a brick is placed such that it occupies a cell in this grid, this cell's value is changed from 0 (if it was previously empty) to the brick's unique ID (for now, this is "1" if the brick was the first placed on the grid, "3" if it was the 3rd, etc).
+Meanwhile, the `bricks` attribute is a dictionary mapping brick IDs to their positions and sizes.

+Currently, the environment returns a reward of -1 when the agent attempts to place an overlapping or floating brick, and 0 otherwise.

-## Make an alias to the blender command
+## Optional: Make an alias to the blender command

 To make an alias to launch Blender from anywhere, you can use the following command in your terminal: